opensearch-project/documentation-website/_dashboards/visualize/viz-index.md

 ## TSVB

-Time-series visual builder provides a detailed time series visualization.
-For example, you can use TSVB to show data over time, such as flights by status over time or flight delays by delay type over time.
+The time-series visual builder (TSVB) is a data visualization tool in Dashboards used to create detailed time-series visualizations.
+For example, you can use TSVB to build visualizations that show data over time, such as flights by status over time or flight delays by delay type over time.
+Currently, TSVB can be used to create the following Dashboards visualization types: Area, Line, Metric, Gauge, Markdown, and Data Table.
 Reference [TSVB]({{site.url}}{{site.baseurl}}/dashboards/visualize/TSVB/) to learn how to create and use this set of visualization types in Dashboards.

 <img src="{{site.url}}{{site.baseurl}}/images/TSVB-1.png" alt="Example TSVB in OpenSearch Dashboards" height=100>